Sport in France

 Sport in France plays an important role in French society, which is reflected in its popularity among the French people and the nation's strong sporting history.
-Various types of sports are played and followed in France, notably cycling, football, and handball, which has earned France eight victories in world championships and five Olympic medals.
-France is also the three-time European champion of handball.
+Various types of sports are played and followed in France, notably cycling, fencing, football, and handball, which has earned France eight victories in world championships and five Olympic medal; France is also the four-time European champion of handball.